Gimpeh/GimpOCD/README.md

 The first tab on opening the overlay;
 ![image](https://github.com/user-attachments/assets/dc412c48-0bd5-4365-890e-d9ab6ffa6355)

+The boxes for the different groups are white if all enabled, purple if some are disabled, red if all are disabled, and yellow if processing user clicks.

 Clicking the purple buttons at the top switches tabs.

 Left clicking on one of the machine groups (Active1 or Distillation in the image) turns all machines contained within on or off.